Street Angel (album): Recording and production

+Nicks met Bob Dylan in the 1980s after seeing one of his performances in Australia.
+During her time there, she informed him that she was interested in recording a cover of his song "Just Like a Woman".
+When the song was nearly complete, Nicks invited Dylan to present her rendition to him.
+Dylan declined Nicks' offer to sing vocals on the cover and instead recorded some guitar and harmonica.
+Nicks commented that "it was really important to me that he liked it" and that she would not have included the cover on Street Angel if Dylan was dissatisfied with it.

 "This is not my record.
 So I went back in for about eight weeks and I didn't mess with the vocals, which I should have.
 But I was so sort of overwhelmed with trying to fix the things that I didn't like about the music, which was like... there was no percussion, there was no Waddy Wachtel.
 Because I was told that the last thing that I would need was Waddy Wachtel.
 And I, you know...
 I mean, to that comment I was so speechless that I just didn't do anything, I said ok.
 So when I went back in, I had Waddy come in and play, and I had Peter Michael come in and put percussion on, and Michael Campbell came back and put some more guitar on it, and we re-mixed everything, and we did a lot of other things besides that."

 "I should have gone back in and really worked with the album, with the vocals.
 Because that's something that...
 I guess that was the last thing that I knew was wrong with it, and after being in two months trying to fix everything that I thought was wrong about the music and the mixes, it was almost kind of like, you know, maybe you just need to let this go and go on.
 I mean, this is three years now.
 And this record should have been out a long time ago.
 It may be new for everybody else, but it's really old for me."